uribench/software-engineering-handbook/README.md

 |  ├──<topics-subjects>/                        one or more folders for grouping subjects of related topics
 |  |  └──<topic-subject-index-markdown-file>    main index.md file for the parent topic subject
 |  |  └──<guides-markdown-files>                sub-topics markdown files for the parent topic subject
-|  ├──index.md                                  "Internal Folder" message when rendered by GitHub pages
+|  ├──index.md                                  "Internal Folder" message when rendered by GitHub Pages
 |  └──README.md                                 policy and conventions for use on GitHub repository
-├──.madness.yml                                 default options and arguments for madness ├──_config.yml                                  configuration for GitHub ├──CNAME                                        canonical name record for the domain to be used by GitHub pages ├──index.md                                     gets priority over README.md on GitHub pages ├──LICENSE.md
+├──.madness.yml                                 default options and arguments for madness ├──_config.yml                                  Jekyll configuration ├──CNAME                                        canonical name record for the domain to be used by GitHub Pages ├──index.md                                     gets priority over README.md on GitHub Pages ├──LICENSE.md
 ├──README.md                                    this README file for contributors └──TOC.md                                       automatically generated from scanning the Handbook tree